qqwerty222/guide-book/VirtualBox/How to create VM.md

 ![Create Net](https://github.com/qqwerty222/obsidian/blob/main/VirtualBox/screenshots/create_net.png)

 #### Connect to NAT Network
-- Do this, if you want your VMs be in one network
+- Do this, if you want your VMs to be in one network
 1) Click on your VM
 2) Click "Settings"
 3) Click "Network"